Erich von Däniken: Book of Dzyan and "Tulli Papyrus"

-Samuel Rosenberg said that the Book of Dzyan, referred to by von Däniken, was "a fabrication superimposed on a gigantic hoax concocted by Madame Blavatsky."
-He also says that the "Tulli Papyrus", cited by von Däniken in one of his books, is probably cribbed from the Book of Ezekiel, and quoted Nolli (through Walter Ramberg, Scientific Attache at the U.S. Embassy in Rome), then current Director of the Egyptian Section of the Vatican Museum, as "suspect[ing] that Tulli was taken in and that the papyrus is a fake."
-According to Richard R. Lingeman of The New York Times, it is likely that von Däniken obtained these references from UFO books that mentioned them as real documents.
+Samuel Rosenberg said that the Book of Dzyan, referred to by Däniken, was "a fabrication superimposed on a gigantic hoax concocted by Madame Blavatsky."
+He also says that the "Tulli Papyrus", cited by Däniken in one of his books, is probably cribbed from the Book of Ezekiel, and quoted Nolli (through Walter Ramberg, Scientific Attache at the U.S. Embassy in Rome), then current Director of the Egyptian Section of the Vatican Museum, as "suspect[ing] that Tulli was taken in and that the papyrus is a fake."
+According to Richard R. Lingeman of The New York Times, it is likely that Däniken obtained these references from UFO books that mentioned them as real documents.

 Nazca Lines

-Von Däniken brought the Nazca Lines to public prominence in Chariots of the Gods? with his proposal that the lines were built on instructions from extraterrestrial beings as airfields for their spaceships.
+Däniken brought the Nazca Lines to public prominence in Chariots of the Gods? with his proposal that the lines were built on instructions from extraterrestrial beings as airfields for their spaceships.
 In his 1998 book Arrival of The Gods, he added that some of the pictures depicted extraterrestrials.
-The idea did not originate with von Däniken; it began after people who first saw the lines from the air made joking comparisons to Martian "canals", and had already been published by others.
+The idea did not originate with Däniken; it began after people who first saw the lines from the air made joking comparisons to Martian "canals", and had already been published by others.

 Descriptions of some Nazca line photos in Chariots of the Gods? contain significant inaccuracies.
 One, for example, purporting to demonstrate markings of a modern airport, was actually the knee joint of one of the bird figures, and was quite small.
-Von Däniken said that this was an "error" in the first edition, but it has not been corrected in later editions.
+Däniken said that this was an "error" in the first edition, but it has not been corrected in later editions.

 Consensus among archeologists is that the Nazca lines were created by pre-Columbian civilizations for cultural purposes.
 Efforts by archeologists to refute fringe theories such as Däniken's have been minimal, however.
 Silverman and Proulx have said that this silence from archaeologists has harmed the profession, as well as the Peruvian nation.
-Von Däniken's books attracted so many tourists to the Nazca region that researcher Maria Reiche had to spend much of her own time and money preserving the lines.
+Däniken's books attracted so many tourists to the Nazca region that researcher Maria Reiche had to spend much of her own time and money preserving the lines.